 And finally, before you exit receive blessings from the temple elephant in a cute way.
 But this one only with the tips 😀

-Pictured is temple elephant donated by Shivaji Ganesan in 1960 which died a few years ago
+Pictured is a temple elephant donated by Shivaji Ganesan in 1960 which died a few years ago

 So are you ready to visit the Brihadeeswara temple?
-Here are few things to note:
+Here are a few things to note:

 How to reach?

-The nearest airport is Tiruchirappalli(Trichy) and is 60 km from the temple.
+The nearest airport is Tiruchirappalli(Trichy) which is 60 km from the temple.
 There are multiple buses at any time of the day between these two cities.
-Also, there are trains running from Chennai, the capital of Tamilnadu state to Thanjavur.
+Also, trains are running from Chennai, the capital of Tamilnadu state to Thanjavur.

 Trichy is a destination of its own with Srirangam Temple and Rockfort.